sriharikapu/dappetter/README.md

 ## API

-- `dappeteer.launch(puppeteer[, launchOptions])`: returns an instance of `browser`, same as `puppeteer.launch`, but it also installs the MetaMask extension.
+- `dappetter.launch(puppeteer[, launchOptions])`: returns an instance of `browser`, same as `puppeteer.launch`, but it also installs the MetaMask extension.
 It supports all the regular `puppeteer.launch` options as a second argument with the addition of two extra ones:

   - `metamaskPath`: Path to the MetaMask extension (by default it uses the one bundled)

   - `extensionUrl`: URL of the MetaMask extension, by default it is `chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/popup.html` but if you use a different version you might need to change it use the right extension id.

-- `dappeteer.getMetaMask(browser)`: returns a promise that resolves to an object that allows you to interact with MetaMask by using the following methods:
+- `dappetter.getMetaMask(browser)`: returns a promise that resolves to an object that allows you to interact with MetaMask by using the following methods:

   - `metamask.createAccount([password])`: it commands MetaMask to create a new account, it resolves when it's done.
 It can only be used while you haven't signed in yet, otherwise it throws.
 The password is optional, it defaults to `password1234`.